 Moving bank can feel like a daunting prospect, with the perceived hassle of transferring payments and incurring charges, but is that really what happens?

-Our research found that seven in ten customers have held their accounts for more than ten years, while 53% have never switched - whether or not they were satisfied with their bank.
+Our research found that seven in ten customers have held their accounts for more than ten years, while 53% have never switched - whether they were satisfied with their bank.

 However, switching current account has never been simpler, with the whole process taking seven days opposed to the 18 to 30 days it used to take.

 The service launched by UK payments organisation the Payments Council and introduced a number of key changes to the market, including:

 Switching date - the customer chooses which date the switch happens on.